degenerat3/meteor/docs/core_api.md

 Method: `POST`
 Params:
 ```
-hostname:  the name of the host being registered [string]
+hostname:  the name of the host being registered
-interface: the primary interface used by the host [string]
+interface: the primary interface used by the host
 ```

 ### `/register/group`